About Crete Self Drive 1 - Captivating Crete

 Travel south from Rethymnon via the delightful village of Spilli en route to Aghia Galini or Kokkinos Pyrgos or Matala on the Libyan Sea.
 From here you can visit the archaeological sites of Phaestos, Gortys or Aghia Triada in the Messara plain.

 If you make an early start then there is time to visit any of the ancient sites you didn't manage on day 8.
-Afterwards, leave the province of Rethymnon behind you will enter the province of Lassithi, the easternmost region of Crete.
-It is a very fertile area - once there used to be 10,000 windmills here.
-There are churches to visit, villages to explore and long beaches where you may like to cool off with a quick dip!
-The drive to the east following the line of the southern coast is a route that few explore and we recommend a stop in lovely Myrtos prior to arriving in Ierapetra for the night.
+Afterwards, leaving the province of Rethymnon behind you will enter the province of Lassithi, the easternmost region of Crete.
+There are churches to visit and villages to explore as the first section is inland, we recommend a stop in Myrtos.
+The road will then hug the southern coastline to Ierapetra.

 Continue along the south coast until the road heads north for Sitia.
 Near Sitia are the ruins of ancient Zakros.